Statistical Models for the Internet of Things:

 Deep Learning for the Internet of Things:

 7 Mar, 8 Mar 2024 | 9am-5.30pm | Classroom Learning

 This Professional Certificate will equip learners with the following competencies:

-• design and build sophisticated deep learning neural networks to analyze, understand and react to IoT data
+• Design and build sophisticated deep learning neural networks to analyse, understand and react to IoT data

 Job Role Readiness

 It will prepare learners in the following job roles to perform their responsibilities more effectively/ It will prepare learners for the following job roles: